LynPalo/DigitalOcean/README.md

 # Digital Ocean with Terraform

-Created Droplet and  Load Balancer
+Created Droplet and a Load Balancer